FrankReiser/ReiserRT_Core/README.md

 ## Library Functionality
 The library provides the following components (from top to bottom):
 MessageQueue, ObjectPool, BlockPool, RingBufferGuarded, Semaphore, Mutex and RingBufferSimple.
-In order to experience the best results, your processes should enable a realtime scheduler.
+To experience the best results, your processes should enable a realtime scheduler.
 Under Linux, my "go to" scheduler is `SCHED_FIFO`.
 Additionally, your process threads should run at a priority level appropriate for your